FragmentNet: Adaptive Graph Fragmentation for Graph-to-Sequence Molecular Representation Learning: Preliminaries

 \subsection{Graph-Sequence Foundation Models}

-While the aforementioned architectures use graph-only or sequence-only representations, combining the two can provide significant benefits.
+While the aforementioned architectures use graph-only or sequence-only representations, combining the two can be beneficial.
 Graph-BERT \cite{zhang2020graphbert} employs a limited subgraph sampling approach around a single anchor node to transform graphs into sequences.
 While effective for large knowledge graphs, this method discards too much chemical information, making it less suitable for molecular fragment modeling.